MY EXPOSE ON POLYGAMY

 Mormon fundamentalist sects are nothing but syndicated, organized-crime groups cloaked and protected under the guise of religion.

 This plural-marriage lifestyle stinks — especially for the children born into polygamy.
 And for the innocent, uneducated, naïve childbrides married off to older, even aged men and their harems!
-‘Tis hell on earth for the majority of people in it!
+It is hell on earth for the majority of people in it!

-But masochists pleasure in pain.
+But masochists take pleasure in pain.
 They consider it wicked/worldly to have a nice, enjoyable life.
-So foot-washing Fundies smear a fake smile on their face—to “keep sweet”—and feel successful that this is one area wherein they have some control over their life—one thing at which they may succeed
+So foot-washing Fundies smear a fake smile on their face—to “keep sweet”—and feel successful that this/ keeping sweet is one area wherein they have some control over their life—one thing at which they may succeed…even if they go insane trying.

 To begin with, it’s reminiscent of the old feudal-style systems of the Middle Ages … except most people didn’t live polygamy even back then.
 And most churches had outlawed it!

-Put another way, most Mormon-Fundamentalist polygamists were born into the polygamist indoctrination.
+Put another way, most Mormon-Fundamentalist polygamists were born into the polygamist delusional indoctrination.

 Or they joined it in the time of Joseph Smith’s leadership and teachings, in the early to mid-1800s — teachings that convinced Smith’s devout followers God commanded them to live polygamy or be damned to hell.